2020 NYC Half Marathon Course Strategy (Cancelled for 2020)

 Mile 7: Making your way to the FDR

 The start of mile 7 includes two sharp turns: first onto Canal Street and then immediately onto Allen Street, where you'll hit the 10K timing mat.
-Allen Street is surprisingly downhill as well as scenic, and this portion of the course gives you a perfect view of the bridge you just conquered.
+Allen Street is surprisingly downhill as well as scenic stretch, and this portion of the course gives you a perfect view of the bridge you just conquered.

 At the end of Allen, you turn left onto South Street and run through for half a mile before merging onto FDR Drive.
-There is just a single turn involved, which is less dizzying than the zig-zag through Chinatown in the 2018 course.
+There is just a single turn involved, which is far less dizzying than the zig-zag through Chinatown in the original 2018 course.
 From here on, your race will be far flatter and straighter.

 Mile 8–10: FDR Drive